tjmahr/2015_Coartic/reports/plots.md

 _Figure 2._ Proportion looking to target from onset of _the_ to 1250 ms after target-word onset in the two conditions.
-Symbols and error bars represent observed means ±SE.
+Symbols and error bars represent observed means Â±SE.
 Dashed vertical lines mark onset of _the_, target-word onset, and target-word offset.